citp/privacy-policy-historical/a/ad/adv/advertyze.com.md

-> *The following text is extracted and transformed from the advertyze.com privacy policy that was archived on 2017-11-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171107031003id_/http%3A//www.advertyze.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the advertyze.com privacy policy that was archived on 2018-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180511165334id_/http%3A//www.advertyze.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Email Ads - Targeted Email Advertising Services
+# Privacy Policy - Advertyze.com

 **What information do we collect?**